Girls in STEM Programs

 Girls in Science – What the Numbers Tell Us

 Let’s examine some of the data.
 In Canada, only 31 per cent of university graduates in science, technology, engineering and mathematics (STEM) fields are women, says Statistics Canada.
-Even more discouraging, women comprised only 21 per cent of the Canadian STEM workforce in 2014.
+Even more discouraging, female scientists comprised only 21 per cent of the Canadian STEM workforce in 2014.

 The United States can’t claim to be leading the way either.
 American women comprise only 24 per cent of the STEM workforce, and, just as disheartening, 50 per cent of women drop out of STEM positions after 10 years.

 UNESCO, the United Nations Education, Scientific and Cultural Organization, has examined the percentage of women who pursue STEM research careers, and many powerful or populous countries are falling down on the job when it comes to encouraging and empowering women.
-Only 20 per cent of nations worldwide have achieved gender parity when it comes to scientific research.
+Only 20 per cent of nations worldwide have achieved gender parity when it comes to having women scientists carry out scientific research.